 Anyone who has looked for a flat for rent in London with a dog knows the problem, and my husband and I were no exception when a few years ago we moved in town.
 Coming from abroad with no references, no credit history and only one of us already having a job in the UK, it was a painful process and it took us months before we found a suitable place to live and I could join my husband with our dog from overseas.
 Yet, all happened just thanks to some friends who helped us.
 Our second move was also not the easiest task, and it took dedication to find the right flat.
 How to find a dog-friendly property for rent in London also happens to be one of the questions we receive most often from our blog readers, many of whom, like us, get in touch as they look to relocate in London from abroad.

-We put together a guide about renting apps that can help on your house hunt with dogs allowed.
-Similarly to our previous guide on dog-friendly taxis in London, we have been navigating and testing websites and apps to share with you the best!
+As with a dog often you have much less choice in terms of number of apartments available, we put together a handy guide about renting apps that can help on your house hunt with dogs allowed.
+Similarly to our previous guide on dog-friendly taxis in London, we have been navigating and testing websites and apps to share with you the best out there!

-The best renting apps for London dog-friendly flats
+The best renting apps and websites for London dog-friendly flats

 What will make you save time, when looking for a dog-friendly property, is to make use of what technology has to offer: you can sure visit a local estate agency (there are some which are known for being dog-friendly and adhering to the Dogs Trust’s Lets with Pets scheme such as Chestertons – you can find more letting agencies case studies here), but if you want to save the hassle (and the especially time), there are a few online resources that you can take advantage of to find yourself a flat in London which welcomes four-legged.

 Not a great start, you may think.
 But luckily some app developers have thought it through better, and there are a few websites and apps we are telling you about below which make things easier and give you the option to select properties allowing dogs (or, more accurately, pets in general).
 Here you are THE list!